Like companies the world over, Carillion used Black-Scholes to value securities – a highly risky piece of maths vulnerable to market crashes.

 The model produced numbers for Carillion’s financial statements which are incapable of being independently verified.
 KPMG could hardly redesign the model or develop an alternative model.
 At best, it would have just gone along with whatever numbers came out of the model.

 Carillion’s demise should encourage some reflections on how company financial statements are compiled, but it is unlikely to as there is now vast industry selling, managing mathematical models.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.